Skip to main content

 The purchase decision is only half the work.
 Pressure-test the contract and activation path before you rely on the plan.
 Use a two-pass checklist: verify contract terms before you buy, then re-verify activation details before departure.

-Match coverage structure to your real risk, not a headline limit.
+2. Match coverage structure to your real risk, not a headline limit.
 A higher limit is not enough if destination rules or approval triggers do not fit how you travel.
 Use a risk method: destination profile, transport complexity, and possible out-of-pocket exposure if part of transport falls outside terms.
-Then add this note to your file: Add current coverage benchmark after verification.
+Keep the coverage benchmark marked "Current coverage benchmark pending official verification" until official policy wording supports it.
 If you are on long stays, recheck trip-length caps in the certificate.

 For a step-by-step walkthrough, see The Best Travel Insurance with Electronics Coverage for Remote Workers.